ArieShout/todo-app-java-on-azure/doc/deployment/deploy-to-AKS-blueegreen-using-jenkins.md

     ```
     Note that the dns name needs to be unique in your subscription.

     Now, you can visit your app by navigating to e.g.,  http://aks-todoapp.<your-location>.cloudapp.azure.com.
-If you see the following, you have succeeded in setting up your AKS cluster.
+If you see the following, the placeholder `Tomcat` image, you have succeeded in setting up your AKS cluster.
     ![Tomcat](images/tomcat.png)

 ### Create Azure Container Registry